Message-Market Fit

 Decide where you’re going to send users from your ad

-If you already have a website, and especially if it already has some analytics tracking set up, definitely send users there!
+If you already have a website, and especially if it already has some analytics tracking set up, send users there.

-Your goal here is to learn more from folks – why did they click your ad?
+Your goal here is to learn more.
+Why did they click your ad?
 What are their pain points?
-You can continue the conversation in myriad ways:
+You can continue the conversation in several different ways:

 • Send them to a calendar app for scheduling a conversation with you.